 Determining what's utilizing the CPU

-Once this tab is open click the CPU button above the list of programs twice to organize the programs CPU usage from highest to lowest.
+Once this tab is open, click the CPU column heading above the list of programs twice to organize the programs CPU usage from highest to lowest.

 As can be seen in the above example, there are two processes running that are each taking up 50% of the CPU resources: FahCore_81.exe and System Idle Process.
 It is normal for a Windows computer to have a high System Idle Process.

-However, in this case the other process "FahCore_81.exe" is using lots of the available CPU that may be concerning.
-In this situation we know that this Image Name is associated with Folding@Home a distributed systems project.
+However, in this example, the "FahCore_81.exe" process is using lots of the available CPU resources and that may be of concern.
+In this case, we know that this process is associated with Folding@Home, a distributed systems project.
 However, if you are not familiar with what the process is, do a search to find additional information on the file.

 If you need to regain CPU resources temporarily, you can select the processes utilizing high resource percentages and click the End Process button.
 However, often after rebooting the computer, these processes will reappear in the Task Manager.